Kripsii/alx-low_level_programming/0x18-dynamic_libraries/README.md

- dynamic library libdynamic.so containing all the functions listed
+a script that creates a dynamic library